 The first album was not better.
 The King in Yellow (1895) was Chambers' second book.
 His first, In the Quarter (1894) was a novel loosely based on Chambers' own experiences as an art student in Paris.
 (Chambers was an art student - and professional illustrator - before he was a writer.
 His fellow student included Charles Dana Gibson, who even wound up illustrating a few of Chambers' books.)
 In the Quarter is mercifully hard to find and, honestly, a bit poo.
 The King in Yellow, however, was an instant sensation.

 Chambers wasn't a horror author.
-He wrote almost a hundred books, of which 6-7 contained elements of the supernatural or bizarre, and only a couple of those were intended to be 'spooky' in any way.
+He wrote almost a hundred books, of which maybe 6 or 7 contained elements of the supernatural or bizarre.
+And only a couple of those were even intended to be 'spooky' in any way.
 The other ninety-odd books?
 Romances, historical thrillers, war novels, children's books, fishing manuals, you name it.
 (For reviews of a few of Chambers' other books, check out my slightly-stalled "Repairer of Reputations" project.)